Building a Career in Software Engineering

 - Systems engineers who work exclusively on an organization's internal computer systems.

-Where Software Development Can Take Your Career in Software Engineering
+Where Software Development Can Take You

 Software engineers who design and develop applications for customers typically have broader opportunities for advancement.
 Product development groups are continuously trying to expand or enhance product lines, and software engineers play a prominent role in putting fresh, innovative products in customers' hands, which, in turn, helps companies make money.